|

 occasional treat.
 Full fat milk actually contains less phosphorus than

-skimmed milk, around 0.84% (skimmed milk contains over 1% phosphorus), and
+skimmed milk (though neither contains much phosphorus), and the

-the additional fat in full fat milk may be helpful to CKD cats who tend to
+additional fat in full fat milk may be helpful for CKD cats who tend to

 be thin.